-Tallinn also offers a low cost of living, with cheap rents and food costs even in the centre of the city.
+Tallinn also offers a low cost of living, with cheap rents and food costs even in the center of the city.
 And affordability is often the most important consideration when choosing your ideal location as a digital nomad.

 We’ve come a long way from the days of Pablo Escobar.

-Colombia’s second largest city used to be fraught with narco crime and drug cartels — but now it’s home to a bustling digital nomad community unlike any other.
+Colombia’s second-largest city used to be fraught with narco crime and drug cartels — but now it’s home to a bustling digital nomad community unlike any other.
 And it’s only continuing to grow.

 Rather than being overrun with political instability, Medellín is now bursting with eclectic cafes, functional coworking spaces, and a lively digital nomad culture.
 Not to mention the fantastic year-round weather that is Colombia’s trademark.

-Cost of living is also reasonably low, so digital nomads can make the most of their cash.
+The cost of living is also reasonably low, so digital nomads can make the most of their cash.

 Widely regarded as Europe’s digital nomad hub, Lisbon is brimming with desirable qualities to attract just about any savvy digital nomad.